How Many Miles Is 20 Minutes

 Distance = 3 mph x 0.33 hours = 0.99 miles (approximately 1 mile)

 In 20 minutes of brisk walking, you can expect to cover roughly one mile.
-This, of course, can vary based on terrain, fitness level, and breaks.
+So this, of course, can vary based on terrain, fitness level, and breaks.
 Walking uphill will significantly reduce your speed, while walking downhill will increase it.

 2. Running: